vandijkstef/real-time-web/readme.md

 ```

 ## Deployment
 Currently, I have no clue what will happen when I'm deploying this.
-We'll find out
+We'll find out...

 ## Built With
 * [Express-Generator](https://www.npmjs.com/package/express-generator) - Express base
+* [Node WS](https://github.com/websockets/ws) - Socket.io is build on this
+* [WebSocket](https://html.spec.whatwg.org/multipage/web-sockets.html) - Yes, the native one

 ## Contributing
 Currently, no contributions are accepted.
 However, you are free to fork the project and build on it.